mlpack/ensmallen/README.md

 If CMake is not already available on your system, it can be obtained from https://cmake.org

-If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository.
+If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository via the `cmake3` package.

 ### License